hjgode/c00p/iTimedReboot2/ReadMe.txt

 		"LastBootDate","20000101"
 			controls if reboot will take place, iTimedReboot does not initiate a second reboot on same date date string is in format YYYYMMDD
-		"RebootTime","02:00"
+			you can set a start date here, days interval will be added until reboot time + 3 minutes "RebootTime","02:00"
-			define the time of when to reboot, uses 24 hours format "RebootDays",="0"
+			define the time of when to reboot, uses 24 hours format "RebootDays",="1"
-			the number of days between reboots
-		"PingTarget","127.0.0.1"
+			the number of days between reboots, min 1 to 28 max if 7, for example, and start date (last reboot) is a sunday, next reboot will be a sunday too RebootDays and daysInterval is used for calulating next reboot "PingTarget","127.0.0.1"
 			define the IP address of the host to ping periodically "PingInterval,"600"